bdmagnuson/hsrdl/README.md

 # hsrdl

 hsrdl is a parser/generator for SRDL 1.0 register definition files.
-The purpose of SRDL is do define hardware registers so that RTL can get be automatically generated along with consistant verification and sw collateral.
+The purpose of SRDL is to define hardware registers so that RTL can be automatically generated along with consistant verification and sw collateral.

-The specification is available [here](http://www.accellera.org/images/downloads/standards/systemrdl/SystemRDL_2.0_Jan2018.pdf).
+The specification is available [here](http://www.accellera.org/images/downloads/standards/systemrdl/SystemRDL_1.0.zip).

 The are three currently supported backends
 * Verilog RTL